boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 Option B relies upon exchanging service prefixes between customer sites and the provider network.
-This may lead to scaling challenges in large scale 5G deployments as the PE node must carry all service prefixes.
+This may lead to scaling challenges in large scale 5G deployments as the PE node needs to carry all service prefixes.
 To alleviate this scaling challenge, in Option C, service prefixes are exchanged between customer sites only.
 In doing so, the provider network is offloaded from carrying, propagating, and programing appropriate forwarding entries